Astrocytech/Glyphser/README.md

 as the original Glyphser Demo Edition.

 ***Any use of existing or modified component MUST reference this original source of the project, including the name Glyphser and Astrocytech.***
+(see below: several reference styles are offered to copy-paste into your work)

 This repository does not grant any rights to separate private, proprietary, internal, or unpublished editions or components of Glyphser that are not